Project

 Projects

-DFG Emmy Noether Project: Proteolytic degradation pathways and their role in plant immunity (since 2018)
+DFG Emmy Noether Project: Proteolytic degradation pathways and their role in plant immunity (2018-2024)

 The interplay between endomembranes and autophagy